 OneMain Financial: Another well-known personal loan provider, OneMain only has a few requirements for approval.
-There’s no minimum credit score and you can borrow up to $25,000.
-Its interest rates are on par with Avant’s, ranging from 12.99% on the low end to 35.99%.
+There’s no minimum credit score and you can borrow up to $30,000.
+Its interest rates range from 16.05% on the low end to 35.99%.
 While it’s a solid option for those who are struggling to get financing elsewhere, you’ll probably be able to find a more affordable rate elsewhere if your credit is good.

 Prosper: A peer-to-peer lender, Prosper offers personal loans up to $35,000.
 Interest rates vary from 3% to 36%, so it’s a better fit for those with good credit.
 Its minimum 640 credit score may put it out of reach for those with poor credit.
 Like Avant, it charges an origination fee, but there’s also no charge for paying off your loan early.
 Prosper offers three- and five-year loan terms, but you don’t get to choose which one you get.

 LendingClub: Another peer-to-peer lender, Lending Club requires a minimum credit score of 660.
 You can borrow up to $40,000, making it a good choice if you need a larger loan and have good credit.
 Interest rates are slightly lower than Avant’s, ranging from 6.16% – 35.89%.